burrt/burrt.github.io/_posts/2021-01-21-oliosophy.md

 ## To Change, you must first change your Thinking

-> To change your life, change your thinking.
+> To change something, first change your thinking.

 All those times when my coach was fixing a certain technique of my stroke or when he was teaching me a new one, he would always reply to struggles, be it verbal or not, with "change your thinking."
 In my attempts to adjust my the swing arc or slant of my racquet, the ingrained muscle memory and autonomous nature of our mind resists - and naturally we relax, it's easy to say at this point, "it's too hard."
 But it isn't, and the seeds of change starts by changing your thinking since the brain is what controls everything else, including my muscles.